morikosm/bitazard/readme.md

 # Data Representation

 Bitazard encodes binary data in the form of 8-bit bytes as lists.
 The lists contain 8 boolean values from positions 1 through 8, with position 1 being the most significant bit, and position 8 being the least significant bit.
 A 0 in the list represents 0.
 A 1 in the list represents 1.
-Any other value in a list will result in an error being returned.
-Any other length of a list will result in an error being returned.
+Any other value in a list will result in undefined behaviour.
+Any other length of a list will result in undefined behaviour.

+Bitazard expects the programmer to call its API with valid data, and provides API helpers to create data that is valid.
+If the data is being sourced from somewhere outside the programmer's control, there are validations that will verify whether or not the data conforms to Bitazard's expected inputs.

-This makes it very easy to hand-write bytes when you need to: `{0, 1, 1, 1,  1, 1, 1, 1}`
+This makes it very easy to hand-write bytes when you need to: `{0, 1, 1, 1,  1, 1, 1, 1} --127`

+# Usage